 - Bring my iPad to school fully charged each day. - Keep private information private.
-(My password and identity are mine and not to be shared with anyone other than my parent(s)/guardian(s)). - Treat others with respect online and offline alike. - Strive to be a responsible digital citizen. - Encourage others to be good digital citizens. - Use computers for school-related purposes during school hours. - Credit my sources when I am using other people's information, images or other material. - Respect the work of other students and not copy, alter or otherwise damage work that is not mine. - Follow PTSC policies, rules and regulations. - Take care of technology equipment. - Notify an adult immediately if I violate the Responsible Use Policy. - Keep track of my iPad's whereabouts. - Follow classroom rules and procedures when using the iPad. - Only use my own Apple ID on loaner iPads unless specified otherwise by an Administrator. - Keep my iPad in a protective case at all times.
+(My password and identity are mine and not to be shared with anyone other than my parent(s)/guardian(s)).

+- Treat others with respect online and offline alike. - Strive to be a responsible digital citizen. - Encourage others to be good digital citizens. - Use computers for school-related purposes during school hours. - Credit my sources when I am using other people's information, images, or other material. - Respect the work of other students and not copy, alter, or otherwise damage work that is not mine. - Follow PTSC policies, rules, and regulations. - Take care of technology equipment. - Notify an adult immediately if I violate the Responsible Use Policy. - Keep track of my iPad's whereabouts. - Follow classroom rules and procedures when using the iPad. - Only use my own Apple ID on my own iPad unless specified otherwise by an Administrator. - Only use my own Apple ID on loaner iPads unless specified otherwise by an Administrator. - Keep my iPad in an approved protective case at all times. - Keep my iPad charged and online when at home.